ME-ICA/tedana/docs/multi-echo.rst

 Instead, we recommend that researchers apply the same transforms to all echoes in an ME-EPI series.
 That is, that they calculate head motion correction parameters from one echo and apply the resulting transformation to all echoes.
+Based on `Mao et. al. Imaging Neuroscience 2024`_, we recommend using the earliest echo.

+.. _Mao et. al. Imaging Neuroscience 2024: https://doi.org/10.1162/imag_a_00151

 2. Perform slice timing correction and motion correction **before** multi-echo denoising